-This reversal in the order of person forms is likewise morpho-phonologically motivated: The regular and expected combination of a 3sG clitic PM with a 3sg copular ending would be $=\bar{i}-(y)e$, with the clitic coming first within the sequence.
-This would systematically change the vowel <ī> ([i]) to a glide <y> ([i]), giving the sequence =ye (analysed as =y-e) with the clitic first and the copular ending second.
-However, the phonological form of the sequence, on the one hand, does not preserve the distinctive input form of the clitic PM (i.e. <\(\bar{i}\)) and, on the other hand, is principally identical with the form of the 3sG copular ending -(y)e.
+This reversal in the order of person forms is likewise morpho-phonologically motivated: The regular and expected combination of a 3sG clitic PM with a 3sG copular ending would be $=\bar{i}$ -(y)e, with the clitic coming first within the sequence.
+This would systematically change the vowel $<\bar{i}>$ ([i]) to a glide <y> ([j]), giving the sequence =ye (analysed as =y-e) with the clitic first and the copular ending second.
+However, the phonological form of the sequence, on the one hand, does not preserve the distinctive input form of the clitic PM (i.e. $<\bar{i}>$ ) and, on the other hand, is principally identical with the form of the 3sG copular ending -(y)e.
 The reversal of the order of the person forms steps in to avoid identity.
-That is, the reversal of the order of the person forms in sequence resituates the distinctive form of the clitic PM as $=\bar{i}$.
-This is enabled by the resurfacing of a (historical) final <t> (preceding a vocalic element) in the form of the 3sg copular ending, giving a distinctive -(y)et form to it, which in combination with a 3sg clitic yields the complex form $-(y)et\bar{\imath}$.
-(The resulting $-(y)et\bar{\imath}$ form is not usually correctly analysed by native speakers and native grammarians as consisting of a copular ending plus a clitic PM.
+That is, the reversal of the order of the person forms is enabled by the resurfacing of a (historical) final <t> (preceding a vocalic element) in the form of the 3sG copular ending, giving a distinctive -(y)et form to it, which in combination with a 35G clitic yields the complex form $-(y)et\overline{i}$ .
+(The resulting $-(y)et\overline{i}$ form is not usually correctly analysed by native speakers and native grammarians as consisting of a copular ending plus a clitic PM.
 However, in light of the motivation provided here and observed elsewhere in the morphosyntax of the language, its analysis and decomposition here is rather straightforward.)